alexhholmes/mailchump/README.md

 - [ ] ?
 Optimize email sending for performance (e.g. batching or streaming to another service)
 - [ ] ?
 Shard database for scaling
 - [ ] ?
 Production monitoring and alerting
+- [ ] ?
+Fuzzing testing (not sure if this would be applicable to this project)

 ## References
 [github.com/alexhholmes/mailchump](https://github.com/alexhholmes/mailchump/blob/main/README.md)